-The 95mm (Coarse Thread) Solid Neutral Density Infrared (IR) 0.3 Filter from Tiffen has several uses and offers the possibility to achieve otherwise unachievable results.
+The 95mm (Coarse Thread) Water White Glass IRND 0.3 Filter from Tiffen has several uses and offers the possibility to achieve otherwise unachievable results.
 This filter provides clearer and purer neutral density than provided by standard ND filters.
-The benefit is that it works better with today's hi-definition cameras and lenses.
+The benefit is that it works better with today's high-definition cameras and lenses.
 Because of this enhanced clarity, stronger grade ND filters can be used while still enabling the shooter to adjust exposure without affecting color balance.

-A 0.3 Neutral Density filter is traditionally considered the first step on the ND ladder.
-It requires a one stop exposure compensation.
+A 0.3 neutral density filter is traditionally considered the first step on the ND ladder.
+It requires a 1-stop exposure compensation.
 It will prevent you from overexposing in a bright scenario and permits you to shoot at a wider aperture that will have a direct effect on your depth of field.
 You will be able to isolate a subject by throwing the fore/background out of focus.
 Shooting at a slower shutter speed will also allow you to create some blur in the image.

 Water White glass, incorporating ColorCore technology, is characterized by a high transmission quality.
 Typically, it will transmit 98-99% of the light.
 It also features an anti-glare and anti-reflective quality that makes it useful in a wide range of uses including the movie theater industry and store and art displays.
 The glass is virtually defect-free and is becoming more and more prevalent in digital equipment.